Feeling Anxious or Depressed? Watch Out for Cognitive Distortions

 Types of Cognitive Distortions

-Here are some of the common thought habits that cause distress, including anxiety and depression, based on Cognitive Behavioral Therapy (CBT) and the work of Aaron Beck and David Burns:
+Here are some of the common thought habits, cognitive distortions, that cause distress, including anxiety and depression, based on Cognitive Behavioral Therapy (CBT) and the work of Aaron Beck and David Burns:

 All or Nothing Thinking: